MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 #### Azure Key Vault and managed identities

-- Security breaches of public cloud resources often originate from credential theft that's embedded in code or other text.
+- Security breaches of public cloud resources often originate from leaked credentials that are embedded in code or other text.
 You can use managed identities and [Key Vault](/azure/key-vault/general/overview) to implement programmatic access and help reduce the risk of credential theft.

 - If your application or workload requires a service to securely store credentials, you can use Key Vault to manage secrets, keys, and certificates.

+- To avoid having credentials in your code, you can use managed identities with Azure VMs to authenticate to any service that [supports Microsoft Entra ID authentication](/azure/active-directory/managed-identities-azure-resources/services-id-authentication-support).
+For more information, see [Use managed identities for Azure resources on a VM to acquire an access token](/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token).

 - [Managed identities](/azure/active-directory/managed-identities-azure-resources/overview) provide an automatically managed identity principal that applications and resources use when they connect to resources that support Microsoft Entra ID authentication.
 Applications can use managed identities to [obtain Microsoft Entra ID tokens without having to manage any credentials](/entra/identity/managed-identities-azure-resources/overview-for-developers).